JaimeLaVie/JaimeLaVie.github.io/_posts/2019-11-28-What can we find from the Chinese-National-Day Twitter data.md

 The sixth, seventh, and eighth picture compares the number of positive and negative tweets written in Chinese (combining simplified and traditional Chinese), simplified Chinese, and traditional Chinese.

-The maps for simplified Chinese and traditional Chinese are also available.
+The maps for the numbers of positive and negative tweets written in simplified and traditional Chinese are also available.
 If you are interested, you may contact me for more information.

 **3.3 Keywords**